 In our work on behalf of individuals with asbestos-related diseases, personal injury attorney Peter DePaolis secured a landmark decision in Wilson v.
 Johns-Manville that allows victims to file two separate claims related to their asbestos exposure in all states but Virginia.
 For example, victims may first file a claim for the diagnosis of asbestosis, a nonmalignant disease that may or may not progress to mesothelioma or lung cancer.
 If years later, victims suffer complications and are diagnosed with mesothelioma or another asbestos-related cancer, they are entitled to file a second claim for these damages.
 This precedent has allowed thousands of individuals nationwide to gain compensation by pursuing multiple asbestos lawsuits

 Speak With a Washington DC Construction Accident Attorney for the Best Chance at a Successful Claim

 If you do get hurt while working on a construction site, it is essential that you are aware of what rights you have as an employee.
 Our Construction Accident Attorneys provide risk-free, no charge discussions of construction accidents so that employees injured while working can learn about their legal rights.
 Our firm also assists companies in developing procedures to put into place if an emergency does arise at construction sites.
 Talk with an injury lawyer from Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P. today.
-We represent clients with personal injuries in Washington, D.C., nearby Greenbelt, Maryland, in addition to Fairfax, Virginia.
+Our Washington DC Personal Injury Lawyers represent clients with personal injuries in Washington, D.C., nearby Greenbelt, Maryland, in addition to Fairfax, Virginia.